People have often asked what we eat on the road.

 Treats and Snacks

 Okay, we’re not perfect, and we don’t eat perfectly all the time.
 I, especially, have a sweet tooth that is insatiable, but we both love dessert.
 At lunch, we each have a small square of dark chocolate (hey, that’s healthy, right?).
-But recently we’ve discovered the $.50 mini-pies at Walmart, and we’ve developed a bad habit of keeping a stash of those in the RV for dessert after dinner.
-I guess we’ll stop that habit as soon as we can’t fasten our jeans.
+Last year we discovered the $.50 mini-pies at Walmart, and we developed a bad habit of keeping a stash of those in the RV for dessert after dinner.

 Occasionally we need to visit some place where we can get a good wi-fi connection, such as McDonald’s or a local coffee shop or Starbucks.
 We would feel guilty about using their Internet without buying something, so we’ll have a latte, some fries or an ice cream cone to ease our conscience.